 Manifestations of Praise

-Each of the above involves a different action — some solely with the body; others with the use of humanly-utilized instruments or implements.
+Each of the above involves a different action — some solely with the body.
+Others were engaged with the use of humanly-utilized instruments or implements.
 The Old Testament writers made no qualitative distinction between these various categories.

-When one examines the New Testament, however, he finds an entirely different situation.
-Worship is a spiritual exercise that leaves behind the more “carnal” features of the former regime (cf. Hebrews 9:10; 13:15).
+But when we examine the New Testament, we find an entirely different situation.
+Worship is a spiritual exercise that leaves behind the more carnal features of the former regime (cf. Heb.
+9:10; 13:15).

 Hugo McCord declared:

-The New Testament authorizes (commands) “singing” as an expression of musical praise.
-To import other elements from the Mosaic code, or to arbitrarily introduce them, is a form of “will-worship” (Colossians 2:23), i.e., a species of worship that either is “forbidden” or “unbidden” (Vine, 881).
-Thayer called it “arbitrary”; a “worship which one devises and prescribes for himself” (168).
+The New Testament commands singing as an expression of musical praise.
+To import other elements from the Mosaic code or to arbitrarily introduce them is a form of “will-worship,” a species of worship that either is “forbidden” or “unbidden” (cf. (Col. 2:23; Vine, 881).
+Thayer called it “arbitrary” — a “worship which one devises and prescribes for himself” (168).
 F.W.
 Danker, et al., characterized will-worship as a “self-made, do-it-yourself religion” (276).

 “Simply singing is not agreeable to children [i.e., the infantile state of the Jews under the law of Moses], but singing with lifeless instruments and with dancing and clapping; on which account the use of this kind of instruments and of others agreeable to children is removed from the songs in the churches, and there is left remaining simply singing” (193-194).

-I have combed through these citations looking for references to “clapping” in connection with Christian worship.
-I found only two – both were negative concerning the practice.
+I have combed through these citations looking for references to clapping in connection with Christian worship.
+I found only two references.
+Both were negative concerning the practice.
 One was the citation mentioned just above — Theodoret.
 The other was Gregory of Nazianzus (329-389), who wrote: